 Every day families throw away perfectly edible yet overlooked food as they are often unaware of how to ‘salvage’ it and create something delicious,” he said.

 According to The Salvage Chef Cookbook, food waste in America has increased 16% from 2013-2014.
 Supermarkets are a portion of that problem, said Love, throwing away up to 14% of the produce in the store simply because it does not look appealing.

 Salvage to most people means saving something that has been discarded.
 To me, salvaging in the kitchen is about taking real food destined for the trash bin and finding an innovative and delicious purpose for it, thereby saving money, reducing waste and delivering delicious food to the table,” said Love.

 While Love creates more than 125 recipes in The Salvage Chef Cookbook to effectively use food that is on its way out, he wants to help readers store their ingredients properly in the first place so that food stays fresher longer.

 Food thrown away is money thrown away, plain and simple.
-Discovering new ways to make use of what you already have not only prevents trash from piling up, but keeps more cash in your pocket, too.
+By discovering new ways to make use of the food you already have, you don’t just help prevent trash from piling up.
+You also keep more cash in your pocket.

 Feature image by Free-Photos from Pixabay.
 Originally published on February 3, 2015, this article was updated in June 2021.